funql/funql-dotnet/docs/integrations/efcore.md

 }
 ```

-### Execute FunQL query
+### 2. Execute FunQL query

-With the `DbContext` configured, you can use FunQL to build and execute queries on it.
-Here's how you can configure
+With the `DbContext` configured, you can execute FunQL queries directly on a `DbSet<T>`.
+FunQL translates these queries
-FunQL to work with your `DbContext`:
+into LINQ expressions, which EF Core then optimizes into database queries.
+Here's how to execute a query:

 ```csharp
 // Create the configured DbContext (or use dependency injection)